timothyckl/ST0503-BED/06 RESTful Web Services with Express & MySQL.md

 See: [Everything you need to know about MVC architecture](https://towardsdatascience.com/everything-you-need-to-know-about-mvc-architecture-3c827930b4c1)

-## Creating DB Connection w/ mysql Package
+## Creating DB Connection with mysql Package

 We will be structuring our code using the MVC design pattern.
 As web services are meant to be consumed by an external view layer, we will only create a controller and model layer for this project.